stephaniesimms/flask-cafe/README.md

 ## Installation

+1. Clone this repository and cd into the flask-cafe folder.
+NOTE: removed secrets.py from .gitignore in order to access FLASK_SECRET_KEY variable and run demo.

-1. Make a virtual environment and add the project dependencies:
+2. Make a virtual environment, install Flask, and add the project dependencies:

 ```
-mkvirtualenv flask-cafe
+python3 -m venv venv
+source venv/bin/activate
+pip install flask
 pip install -r requirements.txt
 ```

-2. Setup and seed the database:
+3. Setup and seed the database:

 ```
 createdb flaskcafe
 python seed.py
 ```

-3. Start the server:
+4. Start the server:

 ```
 flask run
 ```
+This will run the app on http://127.0.0.1:5000/

 ## Running Tests